 " Procurement has a crucial role in expanding into supply chains and looking at efficiencies and lean supply, which make up the whole big picture of costs"Helen Alder, Head of Knowledge, CIPS

-In the RS/CIPS research, the single biggest day-to-day challenge respondents face around purchasing for MRO was ‘maintaining ageing assets’.
+In the 2020 Indirect Procurement Report, two-fifths of respondents cited maintaining ageing assets as a major day-to-day challenge for them.
 Unplanned maintenance is a major source of pain for organisations as they potentially suffer costly downtime in their operations, have to react quickly to the problems and may have to pay extra for emergency delivery.

 “While some new products come ready-built with these sensors, there is also a need for cloud technologies that can take the data that is captured in order to analyse it intelligently to predict failure more readily and allow customers to support ageing assets more effectively.”

 For the assets that can’t be retro-fitted with IIoT sensors, companies have to weigh up the benefits of investing in new equipment, says Alder.
 “If an ageing asset is at risk of becoming obsolete, organisations may need to look at a way of amending that asset so that it can take more current parts, or it may be more viable to replace it altogether with new equipment,” she explains.
 “All of this needs to be looked at as part of a long-term MRO strategy so that you can decide what the best option for your company will be.”